Caelan Doris v Ardie Savea

 England v South Africa, Saturday 16th November (17:40)

 A rivalry for the ages.
-Despite not yet being 30, Itoje been a totemic figure for England for years.
+Just turned 30, Itoje has been a totemic figure for England for years.
 He has developed a reputation as one of the best in the world at disrupting opposition lineouts and providing game-changing turnovers.
 His competitive nature, as seen in past encounters with South Africa, will be crucial in this head-to-head.
-Steve Borthwick will need Itoje to be on his best form against Etzebeth, fresh from breaking the record for most caps as a Springbok.
+Steve Borthwick will need Itoje to be on his best form against Etzebeth, who is fresh from breaking the record for most caps as a Springbok.

 The ultimate enforcer in South Africa’s engine room, Etzebeth is actually far from being just a bruiser: his handling skills and game awareness make him a complete player.
 Previous meetings have been marked by intense physicality.
 In their 2023 World Cup semi-final clash, it was a skirmish at the ruck that highlighted the fierce competitive edge between the two players.